SEPTEMBER 2023 NEWSLETTER

 Rage Against the Dying of the Light

-Now, let’s see…as mentioned last month, we are greatly expanding our digital store.
-Yes, most of the offerings are PDFs, but you can read those on one device or another.
-And digital is less expensive than print—a savings that is welcome in these hard times (which is why we are expanding the digital store).
+We continue to expand our digital store.
+Most of what we list is or soon will be available as an ePub or as a PDF.
+Keep in mind that digital is less expensive than print—a savings that is welcome in these hard times (which is why we continue to expand the digital store).
 Prices range from $3.99 on down…well worth it to get away from it all and immerse yourself in another world…

 So come get some.
 Oh, btw, the discount mentioned below also applies to the digital store.

 This is the link to our digital store: https://www.hiraethsffh.com/digital-store